MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Select the **Data Protection Baseline** assessment.
 On the left side of the page is the overview that includes details and about information.
 Expand the **About** section and review the description about the Microsoft 35 data protection baseline.
 On the right side of the page, notice the information available on the progress tab and for the improvement actions.
 On the top of the page are tabs you can select view more detailed information on the Controls, your improvement actions, and Microsoft actions.
 Explore these at will.

 1. From the top left of the page, above where it says Data Protection Baseline for Microsoft 365 (the breadcrumb), select **Assessment** to return to the assessments tab in Compliance Manager.

+In this task, you explored the functionalities of Compliance Manager within the Microsoft Purview compliance portal center, including reviewing the compliance overview, improvement actions, solutions, and assessments, gaining insights into key features and capabilities.

 ## Task 3 - Create an assessment